 - Administrative: The pension expense is offset by pension income, which results in no bottom line impact. - Grants and Programs: Grants to non-profit and local government health agencies comprised the majority of the District's expenses for the year.
 The District supports various health programs and services aimed at improving the health and well-being of the local community.
 Of these, two grants represented significant funding to local entities.
 They include Samaritan House Free Medical Clinic and Ravenswood Family Health Center, each receiving close to \$1 million dollars.
 In addition, funds were set aside for ongoing special projects or urgent community health needs that surfaced over the year.
 County or non-profit agencies that received these funds include San Mateo Dental Center at Fair Oaks, Sonrisas Dental Clinic, Boys and Girls Club for a Psychotherapist, LifeMoves for an LVN, and Peninsula Volunteers to support Lyft rides for seniors.
-In addition, a new program called 70 Strong that had been implemented 3 years ago to support older adults in the community through a partnership with Peninsula Family Services was brought in-house this year, expecting to save the District close to \$500,000 in future expenses.
+In March 2020, the District created a Covid-19 Emergency grants program to help non-profit partners meet an unprecedented demand for crucial safety-net services resulting from the Pandemic.")
 The District also provided grants ranging from \$10,000 to \$100,000 to 70 local non-profits that provide a variety of health services in the community and in schools.